MohamedMedina/El_Kollia/README.md

 and many wonderful features.

-#NOTE
+# NOTE
-the project has been refactored in branch V1.4 to mvp and designpatterns princibles.
+the project has been refactored in branch V1.4 to mvp and design patterns princibles.

-the project is feature base although it's not complete yet,but the all all fearures are well decoupled reusable and encapsulated.it's a good example to understand the android MVP architecture.
+the project is feature base although it's not complete yet,but the allfearures are well decoupled ,reusable and encapsulated.it's a good example to understand the android MVP architecture.

-#LATER ON
+# LATER ON
-the project will be refactored to android clean architecture and splite the modules and behaviours to many library projects
+the project will be refactored to android clean architecture and I will split the modules and behaviours to many library projects